txhammer68/docs/kubuntu.md

 Reboot <br>
 * Verify systemd proper operation
 * Select systemd-boot menu by pressing space bar during boot up
-* System should now be running at optimal performance and security
 * If all seems ok proceed to remove Grub

 #### Remove Grub